-This two year project, funded by the AHRC, aims to challenge existing assumptions about 'first wave' Indian migrants.
+This two and half year project, funded by the AHRC, aims to challenge existing assumptions about 'first wave' Indian migrants.
 Led by Professor Crispin Bates (University of Edinburgh) and Dr Andrea Major (University of Leeds), it situates Indian indentured labour migration within the broader story of labour mobility in the Indian Ocean region in the eighteenth and nineteenth centuries.

 'Becoming Coolies' centres on the perspectives of the migrants themselves: their motivations, understandings and personal stories.
 Through this focus on subaltern agency, it seeks to unearth radical new interpretations of the Indian diaspora.
 Those migrating drew on pre-existing patterns of labour movement, and on familial and other networks when considering their options.
 This growing web, in turn, informed the choices of later, ‘second wave’ migrants.
 The project shows how indentured migrants (re)negotiated the identities allocated to them by colonial observers, whether labelled as slaves and sepoys, or coolies and convicts.

 Through its outreach programme, the ‘Becoming Coolies’ project has organised a pop-up exhibition in a south London Mauritian Café, a gallery exhibition in Tottenham, the ‘Juxtapositions’ exhibition at the Centre for the Study of Developing Societies, New Delhi, and a schools art project on roots-seeking and identity.